 We have not earned substantial revenues from our drug candidates and are therefore considered to be in the development stage.
 The continuation of our research and development activities and the commercialization of the targeted therapeutic products are dependent upon our ability to successfully finance and complete our research and development programs through a combination of equity financing and payments from strategic partners.
 We have no current sources of significant payments from strategic partners.
-In addition, we will need to repay or refinance the secured convertible debentures on their maturity should the holder not choose to convert the debentures into common shares.
-We believe that it is unlikely the the holder will chose to convert at \$1/share as in the present agreement.
+In addition, we will need to repay or refinance the secured convertible debentures on their maturity on October 6, 2009 should the holder not choose to convert the debentures into common shares.
+We believe that it is unlikely the holder will chose to convert at \$1/share as in the present agreement.
 There can be no assurance that additional funding will be available at all or on acceptable terms to permit further clinical development of our products or to repay the convertible debentures on maturity.
 If we are not able to raise additional funds, we will not be able to continue as a going concern and realize our assets and pay our liabilities as they fall due.

-Management believes that our current level of cash and cash equivalents and short term investments will be sufficient to execute our current planned expenditures for the next twelve months; however, our \$15 million convertible debt obligation is due in October 2009 and we currently do not have the cash and cash equivalents to satisfy this obligation.
-Given the current market capitalization of the Company it is unlikely that the Company will be able to raise additional funds to repay this liability in which case, the Company may not be able to continue as a going concern and realize its assets and pay its liabilities as they fall due.
-If the Company cannot repay or refinance the debentures at or prior to maturity, the lender may, at its discretion, among other things: commence legal action; take possession of our assets; carry on our business; appoint a receiver; and take any other action permitted by law to obtain payment.
+Management believes that our current level of cash and cash equivalents and short term investments will be sufficient to execute our current planned operating expenditures for the next twelve months; however, our \$15 million convertible debt obligation is due in October 2009 and we currently do not have the cash and cash equivalents to satisfy this obligation.
+Given the current market capitalization of the Company it is unlikely that the Company will be able to raise additional funds to repay this liability which raises significant doubt related to the Company's ability to continue as a going concern and realize its assets and pay its liabilities as they fall due.
+If the Company cannot repay or refinance the debentures at or prior to maturity, the lender may take any action permitted by law to realize on its security.